bengtmartensson/IrScrutinizer/BUILD.md

 I go to great lengths ensuring that the program runs equally well on all supported platforms.
                 I do not care too much that all aspects of the build runs equally well on all platforms.
-                I build with Linux (Fedora), the continuous integration build runs on Travis (Ubuntu).
+                I build with Linux (Fedora), the continuous integration build runs on GitHub Actions (deploying Ubuntu).
                 Other platforms are treated step-motherly.

 ## Dependencies